 This is where we’ll apply the solution.
 Select “Snap to Chord Scale” and slide your Pitch Center to 100%.
 Now your recording is in the right key.

 4) Use Antares Autotune Pro

-Antares Autotune Pro (on Plugin Boutique) can also be used to make minor adjustments to an off-tune sounding MIDI recording.
+Antares Autotune Pro can also be used to make minor adjustments to an off-tune sounding MIDI recording.
 There are two modes for using Autotune Pro, the auto mode and the graph mode, we’ll only focus on how to use auto mode in this article (the video above will help you as well).

 Once you’ve recorded your instrument, load up Antares Autotune Pro onto the desired track, and open up the plugin’s user interface.
 If you have access to Antares Autokey, you can use that to detect the key, otherwise, select the appropriate key, and scale in the toolbar.

 Antares works in auto mode by default, and you will be able to see a visual display of the software pulling back each note to the key depending on how far out it is.
 We suggest opting for auto mode, and we don’t go into the details of manual mode here.